 Do you agree with them?
-If so, you can add your name to their call to Robert Buckland, Secretary of State for Justice: We need your help to protect human rights.
+If so, you can add your name to their call to Dominic Raab, Secretary of State for Justice: We need your help to protect human rights.

 While every system could be improved, and protecting rights and freedoms for all is a balancing act, our Human Rights Act is a proportionate and well-drafted protection for the fundamental liberties and responsibilities of everyone in this country.